-The popular proverb says that great evils, great remedies.
-Of course, this is something that we have been able to see during the time that the confinement lasted as a result of the health crisis caused by the coronavirus.
+The popular saying says great evils, great remedies.
+Of course, this is something that we have been able to see throughout the duration of lockdown as a result of the health crisis caused by the coronavirus.

-In the end, it was the culture, always so reviled, the one that came to rescue us all a bit, making our confinement more bearable.
-Some publishers made several of their catalog titles available for free download, various institutions offered operatic and theatrical content, as was the case of the Royal Theater and the Theater Documentation Center of the Ministry of Culture and Sports of Spain, on whose platform Teatroteca they offered a thousand and a half complete theatrical performances.
+In the end, it was the culture, always so reviled, that came to rescue us all a bit, making our lockdown more bearable.
+Some publishers made several of their catalog titles available for free download, various institutions offered operatic and theatrical content, as was the case of the Royal Theater and the Theater Documentation Center of the Ministry of Culture and Sports of Spain, on whose platform Teatroteca they offered one thousand five hundred full theatrical performances.
 Museums such as the Prado, the Thyssen or the Reina Sofía also facilitated the approach to their catalogs and exhibitions.
-Video games, movies and comics … the resources for entertainment were multiple, which generated not a few debates on the incompatibility between value and gratuity in culture.
+Video games, movies and comics… the resources for entertainment were vast, which didn’t just generate a few debates on the incompatibility between value and gratuity in culture.

 The most important festivals in 2020

 Sofar Sound Listening Room, Live from Our Living Room, Indieheads Festival, Sofa Festival, United We Stream, Unite Through Music, Defected Virtual Festival and so many others.
 It is not our intention to elaborate an exhaustive list of musical initiatives, but to show that they were not few and that they really generated interest.
-Two were also carried out in Spain:
+Two also took place in Spain:

 Towards a new business model